If you love the taste of a delicious bakery style French Onion Soup, then you’ll love this quick and Easy French Onion Soup Recipe!

 Once they are soft and tender add some red cooking wine and stir to break up any browned bits on the bottom of the pan.

-Once the red wine has reduced to half, sprinkle the onions with some flour and stir.
+Let the red wine reduce to half then sprinkle the onions with some flour and stir.
 This will help thicken the soup and give it some body.

 Pour in the beef broth and you’re nearly done!